Margins of discrete Bayesian networks: Nested Markov Property

-Let $\G$ be an mDAG.
-A subset of vertices $\G$ is called \emph{intrinsic} if it is a district in any graph which can be obtained by iteratively applying operations of the form 1 and 2 in Definition \ref{dfn:nmp}.
+\begin{dfn} Let $\G$ be an mDAG.
+A subset of random vertices $S \subseteq V$ is called \emph{intrinsic} if $S$ is a district in any graph which can be obtained by iteratively applying graphical operations of the form 1 and 2 in Definition \ref{dfn:nmp} (i.e.\ taking the graph $\G[D]$ for a district $D$, or $\G[V \setminus \{v\}]$ for a sterile vertex $v$).